 It was safe to say, I was expecting BIG things from this experience.

-Walking into the restaurant, it was so clean and minimalistic in appearance, with marble tables, wooden interior and the touch of yellow leather sofas and black and white imagery of Marco himself in action in the kitchen.
+Walking into the restaurant, it was so clean and minimalistic in appearance, with marble tables, wooden interior, the touch of yellow leather sofas and black and white imagery of Marco himself in action in the kitchen.

 The atmosphere was elegant and relaxing; perfect for date night and definitely worth a visit if you’re looking for a place to celebrate a special occasion.